 They serve up a good selection of Irish & American beers on tap, especially Guinness, though a limited menu of Irish food.

 61 Bridge st.

-Milford, NJ 08848
+Milford, NJ 08848 Website

 Situated in rural western New Jersey's scenic Delaware valley, The Ship Inn has the distinction of being the first brew pub in New Jersey to brew beer since prohibition.
-The reason to come to this brew pub is for a bit of history, and their seven barrel craft beer brewing system!
-It's also a good place for a low-key casual place to meet with friends for some craft beers and casual food.
+The reason to come to this brew pub is for a bit of history.
+Each week they brew fine ales based on the seven barrel craft beer brewing system of brewing beer in the English tradition using barley malt and Kent Golding's hops.

 Plank Road Inn

-1538 Paterson Plank Rd
+1538 Paterson Plank Road

-One of NJ's top sports bars with sports events covered on 40 TV's.
+They have great sports coverage with both satellite and DirecTV on 40 TVs.
 Coverage includes every NFL game, over 750 NCAA Basketball games Including every March Madness game, 35 Major League Baseball games a week, and NCAA Football on ESPN.
 Domestic beers are half price during happy hour.
 Their beer selection is decent with 15 Draft Beers and 20+ Bottled Beers.

 616 Grand Street